-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (2) If the need for plant to be operated during maintenance or cleaning cannot be eliminated, the designer of the plant must ensure that the design provides for operator's controls that - (a) permit operation of the plant while a person is undertaking the maintenance or cleaning of the plant; and - (b) while the plant is being maintained or cleaned, cannot be operated by any person other than the person who is carrying out the maintenance or cleaning of the plant; and - (c) will allow operation of the plant in such a way that any risk associated with the activities in relation to any person who is carrying out the maintenance or cleaning - (i) is eliminated so far as is reasonably practicable; or - (ii) if it is not reasonably practicable to eliminate the risk, is minimised so far as is reasonably practicable.
+- (a) In the case of an individual-\$6 000. - (b) In the case of a body corporate-\$30 000. - (2) If the need for plant to be operated during maintenance or cleaning cannot be eliminated, the designer of the plant must ensure that the design provides for operator's controls that: - (a) permit operation of the plant while a person is undertaking the maintenance or cleaning of the plant; and - (b) while the plant is being maintained or cleaned, cannot be operated by any person other than the person who is carrying out the maintenance or cleaning of the plant; and - (c) will allow operation of the plant in such a way that any risk associated with the activities in relation to any person who is carrying out the maintenance or cleaning- - (i) is eliminated so far as is reasonably practicable; or - (ii) if it is not reasonably practicable to eliminate the risk, is minimised so far as is reasonably practicable.

-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000.
+- (a) In the case of an individual-\$6 000. - (b) In the case of a body corporate-\$30 000.

-191. Emergency stop controls
+191-Emergency stop controls